 Let’s say you crave an artsy look for your walls but you’ve been too overwhelmed with the logistics of framed art.
 We put together a step by step guide for you that will help you to create the best gallery walls in town!– JG Color Studio

 Maybe you’re like us: missing friends, family & traveling with them too.
 The best way to spend time with the visuals we miss most is to relive those memories in to form of a gallery wall.

 We like to mix fun travel shots with handmade art and images of the family.
 Add a provocative bas relief sculpture or a coconut husk mask.
 Why not?
 The more you mix your passions, the more curated your life feels.

-How do you do it?
+How do we do it?
 Like this:

-Pop over to our Virtual Services and snag a One-Hour Session, we’ll help you through it! https://jgcolor.com/virtual-services/
+If you got this far and you feel intimidated, pop over to our Virtual Services and snag a One-Hour Session, we’ll help you through it! https://jgcolor.com/virtual-services/

 Want to know more design tricks?